xkeshav29/redesign-poc/README.md

 ### Proposed Design

-Proposed design is based on the principle of Single Responsibility principle(SRP) and Dependency Injection(DI) from [SOLID](https://en.wikipedia.org/wiki/SOLID)
+Proposed design is based on the principle of Single Responsibility principle(SRP) and Dependency Injection(DI) from [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles

 Langugage of choice: Java
 Reason: Object oriented constructs is a must in order to implement SRP and DI